Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 9. Select Synthesis Options to **Global** and click **Generate**.

-    This step builds all the required output products for the selected source.
+    This step generates all the required output products for the selected source.
     For example, constraints do not need to be manually created for the IP processor system.
 The Vivado tools automatically generate the XDC file for the processor subsystem when **Generate Output Products** is selected.

+    If you select **Out of Context Per IP**, Vivado runs synthesis for each IP during the generation.
+This takes longer than the Global option.

 10. When the Generate Output Products process completes, click **OK**.

-11. In the Block Diagram Sources window, click the IP Sources page.
+11. In the Block Diagram Sources window, click the **IP Sources** tab.
 Here you can see the output products that you just generated, as shown in the following figure.